AlexxNica/check-tslint-all/README.md

 # check-tslint-all

-Install globally and run `check-tslint-all` in a directory with `tslint.json` and `node_modules` to list rules that haven't yet been specified in `tslint.json`.
+Install globally and run `check-tslint-all` in a directory with `tslint.json` and `node_modules` to list rules that haven't been specified in `tslint.json`.

 This is useful to keep up to date with rules that come out with newer versions of tslint and other custom rules as specified in `extends` or `rulesDirectory` (e.g. tslint-immutable, tslint-react).